lingkio/docusign-connect/README.md

 # DocuSign Redirector

-For running the application we need 2 files 1st is yaml configuration and 2nd metadata.xml which you get after configuring SAML, below is the sample yaml file
+For running the application we need 2 files 1st is yaml configuration and 2nd `metadata.xml` which you will get after configuring SAML, below is the sample yaml file

 ### YAML configuration
 ```yaml